spshant/dotnet-framework-early-access/release-notes/NET48/build-3621/dotnet-build-3621-changes.md

 ## WorkFlow

 * We have modified the hashing algorithm used to generate XOML file checksums when building projects with XOML files.
 If this causes problems, the previous hashing algorithm can be used by specifying ""true"" for the following AppContext switch: Switch.System.Workflow.ComponentModel.UseLegacyHashForXomlFileChecksum.
 Note that this AppContext switch applies to the MSBuild process, so must be specified in the ""config path"" of the MSBuild.Exe that is used to perform the builds.
 [531054, System.Workflow.Runtime.dll, Bug, Build:3621]
 * We have modified the hashing algorithm used to calculate keys to internal in-memory caches.
-If this causes problems, the previous hashing algorithm can be used by specifying ""true"" for the following AppContext switches: Switch.System.Workflow.Runtime.UseLegacyHashForWorkflowDefinitionDispenserCacheKey Switch.System.Workflow.Runtime.UseLegacyHashForSqlTrackingCacheKey [532505, System.Workflow.Runtime.dll, Bug, Build:3621]"
+If this causes problems, the previous hashing algorithm can be used by specifying ""true"" for the following AppContext switches: Switch.System.Workflow.Runtime.UseLegacyHashForWorkflowDefinitionDispenserCacheKey Switch.System.Workflow.Runtime.UseLegacyHashForSqlTrackingCacheKey.
+[532505, System.Workflow.Runtime.dll, Bug, Build:3621]
 * Fixed default hashing algorithm that help debugging symbols has changed.
 If you encounter problems with breakpoints in the workflow designer not being hit when expected, you may have a mismatch of hashing algorithms between MSBuild and the project being debugged.
 The following AppContext switch can be specified for MSBuild.exe and the project being debugged to help alleviate the problem.
 Switch.System.Activities.UseLegacyHashForDebuggerSymbols If this switch has a value of ""true"", then the default hashing algorithm for pre-4.7.2 versions of .NET are used.
 If the value of the switch is ""false"", the newer default hashing algorithm is used.
 [537692, System.Workflow.Runtime.dll, Bug, Build:3621]
 * Previously, under extreme usage conditions (high volume of connections to MSDTC), it was possible for a CriticalSection to be held by a single thread indefinitely, resulting in the need to restart the process.
 This problem has been resolved.
 In addition, some object caches that would help performance in multi-threaded scenarios were not taken advantage of correctly.
 This has been resolved.
 [540812, System.Workflow.Runtime.dll, Bug, Build:3621]